surtarso/ASAPCabinetFE/README.md

 ```

 > [!NOTE]
-> You can **download already compiled builds** directly from the [Releases](https://github.com/surtarso/ASAPCabinetFE/releases) or [Actions](https://github.com/surtarso/ASAPCabinetFE/actions) page.
-> This is the quickest way to get started.
-> Make sure you have runtime dependencies installed _(vlc ffmpeg xdotool imagemagick libsdl2-2.0-0 libsdl2-image-2.0-0 libsdl2-ttf-2.0-0 libsdl2-mixer-2.0-0 libgstreamer1.0-0 libgstreamer-plugins-base1.0-0 gstreamer1.0-plugins-good gstreamer1.0-libav)_.
+> Grab precompiled builds from [Releases](https://github.com/surtarso/ASAPCabinetFE/releases) or [Actions](https://github.com/surtarso/ASAPCabinetFE/actions) page for the fastest start, or dive into the code for full customization.

 ## Features
+ASAPCabinetFE transforms your virtual pinball cabinet into an immersive experience.
+It might be the frontend you’ve been waiting for.

 - Full screen multi monitor display of table playfield, backglass and DMD.
 - Tailored to mimic [Visual Pinball X](https://github.com/vpinball/vpinball) cabinet setup for seamless transitions.
 - Use `~/.vpinball/VPinballX.ini` values for size and position auto-configuration.
-- Use [vpxtool](https://github.com/francisdb/vpxtool) to retrieve table metadata. _(optional)_
+- Use [vpxtool](https://github.com/francisdb/vpxtool) to retrieve table metadata.
+- Enrich metadata with [VPSDb](https://virtual-pinball-spreadsheet.web.app/) API.
-- Navigate tables with titles and/or wheels.
+- Navigate tables with titles and/or wheels and marquees.
-- Support for ambience and per-table music.
+- Support for ambience, per-table music and launch sounds.
 - Extended settings for many display configuration arrangements.
 - Keybind friendly and joystick support.
-- Extremely lightweight and customizable.
+- Extremely lightweight and fully customizable.
 - No need to download artpacks, generate your own.
 (See [tools](#generator-tools))
 - Just what it takes to make your cabinet look good!

+_ASAPCab_ isn’t just a frontend—it’s your gateway to a complete virtual pinball experience.
+Join us and make it yours!

 ### How it works
 - Scans recursively for `.vpx` files.
 - Creates up to three windows for playfield, backglass and DMD.
-- Loads default or custom images and/or videos for the playfield, wheel, backglass, and DMD for each table.
+- Loads default or custom media for each table.
 - Launches tables with desired VPX executable.

 Check the [User's Manual](UserManual.md) for more details.